carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 The ``#pragma float_control`` pragma allows precise floating-point semantics and floating-point exception behavior to be specified for a section of the source code.
-This pragma can only appear at file scope or at the start of a compound statement (excluding comments).
-When using within a compound statement, the pragma is active within the scope of the compound statement.
+This pragma can only appear at file or namespace scope, within a language linkage specification or at the start of a compound statement (excluding comments).
+When used within a compound statement, the pragma is active within the scope of the compound statement.
 This pragma is modeled after a Microsoft pragma with the same spelling and syntax.
-For pragmas specified at file scope, a stack is supported so that the ``pragma float_control`` settings can be pushed or popped.
+For pragmas specified at file or namespace scope, or within a language linkage specification, a stack is supported so that the ``pragma float_control`` settings can be pushed or popped.

 When ``pragma float_control(precise, on)`` is enabled, the section of code governed by the pragma uses precise floating point semantics, effectively